stokeydog/data_for_Stokes_et_al_1DmCDR/README.md

 |---results

 |---src

     | PoseidonMRV.jl

     |---atm_properties

-    |       The AtmProperties module sets the atmospheric forcing
-    |       At present, this is pCO2_air and U_10
+    |       The AtmProperties module sets the atmospheric forcing.
+At present, this is pCO2_air and U_10
-    |

     |---co2sys

     |       The CO2SYS module invokes PyCall to run PyCO2SYS
-    |

     |---drawdown_calculations

-    |       The CalcDrawdown module calculates additionality
-    |       At present, this runs the calculation using (1) depth-integrated DIC and (2) time-integrated flux
-    |       There's also a function to verify that these two methods are consistent.
-    |       In the example scripts, this function triggers a warning if consistency does not meet specified thresholds
+    |       The CalcDrawdown module calculates additionality.
+At present, this runs the calculation using (1) depth-integrated DIC and (2) time-integrated flux.
+There's also a function to verify that these two methods are consistent.
+In the example scripts, this function triggers a warning if consistency does not meet specified thresholds
-    |

     |---grids

-    |       The Grids module builds vertical grids
-    |       At present, its just a vertical z-grid with linear spacing
-    |       Future developments should include surface-enhanced grids, 2D grids, etc.
+    |       The Grids module builds vertical grids.
+At present, its just a vertical z-grid with linear spacing.
+Future developments should include surface-enhanced grids, 2D grids, etc.
-    |

     |---initial_conditions
     |       Two modules live here, InitialConditions and LoadInitialConditions.
     |       The idea of InitialConditions is set up vertical vectors based on user-defined inputs